Tolowa: History

-The Tolowa or Dee-ni’ population exceeded 10,000.
-In the 19th century, epidemics of new infectious diseases, such as smallpox, broke out among the Tolowa, resulting in high mortality.
-These occurred before they had face-to-face encounters with non-natives because of contact through intermediaries.
-In 1828 the American Jedediah Smith and his exploration party were the first known non-natives to contact the Tolowa.

 The Tolowa embraced the Ghost Dance religion from 1872 to 1882, in hopes of getting relief from European-American encroachment.

 Genocide

-In 1770 the Tolowa had a population of 1,000; their population soon dropped to 150 in 1910; this was almost entirely due to deliberate mass murder in what has been called genocide which has been recognized by the state of California.
+In 1770, the Tolowa had a population of 1,000; their population soon dropped to 150 in 1910; this was almost entirely due to deliberate mass murder in what has been called genocide which has been recognized by the state of California.
 In a speech before representatives of Native American peoples in June 2019, California governor Gavin Newsom apologized for the genocide.
-Newsom said, "That’s what it was, a genocide.
+Newsom said: "That's what it was, a genocide.
 No other way to describe it.
-And that’s the way it needs to be described in the history books."
+And that's the way it needs to be described in the history books."
 Among these killings the Yontoket Massacre left 150 to 500 Tolowa people recorded dead.
 Because their homes had burned down, the place received the name "Burnt Ranch".
 The Yontoket massacre decimated the cultural center of the Tolowa peoples.
 The natives from the surrounding areas would gather there for their celebrations and discussions.
 The survivors of the massacre were forced to move to the village north of Smith's River called Howonquet.
 The slaughtering of the Tolowa people continued for some years.
 They were seemingly always caught at their Needash celebrations.
 These massacres caused some unrest which led in part to the Rogue River Indian war.
 Many Tolowa people were incarcerated at Battery Point in 1855 to withhold them from joining an uprising led by their chief.
 In 1860, after the Chetco/Rogue River War, 600 Tolowa were forcibly relocated to Indian reservations in Oregon, including what is now known as the Siletz Reservation in the Central Coastal Range.
 Later, some were moved to the Hoopa Valley Reservation in California.
 Adding to the number of dead from the Yontoket Massacre and the Battery Point Attack are many more in the following years.
 These massacres included the Chetko Massacre with 24 dead, the Smith creek massacre with 7 dead, the Howonquet Massacre with 70 dead, the Achulet massacre with 65 dead (not including those whose bodies were left in the lake) and the Stundossun Massacre with 300 dead.
 In total, 902 Tolowa Native Americans were killed in 7 years.
 There are no records that any of the perpetrators were ever held accountable.
 This means over 90% of the entire Tolowa population was killed in deliberate massacres.